The Shafarevich conjecture for hypersurfaces in abelian varieties: The convolution monodromy group of a hypersurface

-Let $A$ be an abelian variety of dimension $n\geq 2$ over the complex numbers and let $H \subset A$ be a smooth hypersurface.
-Let $i: H\to A$ be the inclusion.
-Let $G_H$ be the Tannakian group of the perverse sheaf $i_* \mathbb Q [n-1]$.
-Let $d = [H]^n/ n!$, which by Lemma \ref{arithmetic-Euler-formula} is an integer, equal to $(-1)^{n-1}$ times the arithmetic Euler characteristic of $H$.
+In this section, we fix an abelian variety $A$ of dimension $n$ and a smooth hypersurface $H$ in $A$, which we will take except where noted to be defined over the complex numbers.
+Let $i\colon H\to A$ be the inclusion.
+Let $G_H$ be the convolution monodromy group of the perverse sheaf $i_* \mathbb Q [n-1]$.
+The main goal of this section is to compute $G_H$.

+To begin, we compute various Euler characteristics of $H$ - its arithmetic Euler characteristic, its topological Euler characteristic, and the Euler characteristics of the wedge powers of its cotangent sheaf.
+Using these, we will calculate the dimension, and Hodge numbers, of the cohomology of $H$ with coefficients in a rank-one lisse sheaf.
+These Hodge numbers will be used to compute the convolution monodromy group, and also used in later sections.